flenniken/statictea/docs/runFunction.md

 # funOr_bbb

-Boolean or with short circuit.
+Boolean OR with short circuit.
 If the first argument is true, the second argument is not evaluated.

 ~~~
 or(a: bool, b: bool) bool